O23M/useful-resources/README.md

-# Useful-links
+# Useful-resources
-Here are some of the useful links that can increase your efficiency
+Here are some of the useful resources that can increase your efficiency

 # VS Code Shortcuts & Resources